Insights·HR & Hiring·2 May 2026·5 min read

 Speed is the experience

-Every candidate survey we have ever run lists 'speed of process' as the single most important driver of satisfaction.
-Not interview quality.
-Not interviewer warmth.
-Not even compensation.
-Speed.
+In every candidate survey ID8 has run, speed of process ranks as the top driver of satisfaction — above interview quality, interviewer warmth and even compensation.
 A candidate who hears back in 24 hours, gets a first interview in three days and has a decision in two weeks rates the experience as 'great' even when they are rejected.
 A candidate who waits two weeks for a first response rates it as 'poor' even when they get an offer.

 Practically this means three things.
 Automated acknowledgement within minutes of application.
 SLA-driven recruiter response, measured weekly.
 Pre-blocked interviewer calendars so scheduling is not a six-email negotiation.
 Every one of these is a software problem, and every one of them is measurable.